 Rodents: Rats and Mice

-The Rodents are a large group of mammals with over 1500 representative species worldwide.
-This is close to 40% of mammals consist of one group of Rodents.
+Rodents are a large group of mammals with over 1500 representative species worldwide.
+This means that upto 40% of mammals consist of one group of rodents.

-Rats have lived in close association with man ever since dawn of civilization when he gave up nomadic life and settled down to farming with a roof over his head.
+Rats have lived in close association with man ever since the dawn of civilisation, when he gave up nomadic life and settled down to farming with a roof over his head.
 In spite of living close to man and sharing his food and abode, rats have always remained undomesticated.

 Rodents are most easily distinguished from other mammals by the characteristic arrangement and form of their teeth.
 They have only a single pair of incisors in both upper and lower jaws and no canines.
 The wide gap (diastema) between the paired incisors and the molars gives the rodent skull an unmistakable appearance.

 The fact that rodents’ incisors grow continuously means they must also be worn away continuously.
-It is often said that rodents must gnaw in order to prevent their excessive growth, but this is not necessarily true, rodents can wear away their incisors by rubbing the lower set against the upper set.
-This results in softer dentine wearing more rapidly than the hard enamel, giving a chisel like outer edge to the teeth.
-In the gnawing of rats and mice they can penetrate soft metals such as lead and aluminum.
+It is often said that rodents must gnaw in order to prevent their excessive growth, but this is not necessarily true.
+Rodents can wear away their incisors by rubbing the lower set against the upper set.
+This results in softer dentine wearing more rapidly than hard enamel, giving a chisel like outer edge to the teeth.
+In the gnawing of rats and mice, they can penetrate soft metals such as lead and aluminium.

 Rats and mice are now present throughout the world.
-Their adaptability has enabled them to survive extremes of climate from the frozen tundra to dry arid deserts.
-They were amongst the first animals to be fired from the earth in rockets.
+Their adaptability has enabled them to survive extremes of climate, from the frozen tundra to dry, arid deserts.
+They were among the first animals to be fired from the earth in rockets.
 They also played a major role in the development of modern medicine.

-Rats and mice are collectively called as commensal rodents.
+Rats and mice are collectively called commensal rodents.
 The word commensal means “sharing one’s table.
 Rats and mice have been sharing people’s food and shelter for many years.
 The word rodent means “to gnaw.”
-Like all rodents, rats and mice possess chisel like incisor teeth which grow continuously through out their lives.
-These incisors are kept filed and sharp primarily by the rodents grinding the incisors against one another, and secondarily by the rodents constantly gnawing the on various objects.
+Like all rodents, rats and mice possess chisel-like incisor teeth, which grow continuously throughout their lives.
+These incisors are kept filed and sharp primarily by the rodents grinding them against one another and, secondarily, by the rodents constantly gnawing on various objects.

-There are three species of commensal rodents which are of most concerned with the pest control professional.
+There are three species of commensal rodents, which are of most concern to pest control professionals.

 Types of Distribution

-In India There are about 136 species of rodents are recorded, However very few about 15 to 16 species are of economic importance.
-These can be divided into 4 broad groups, based on their relationship with man.
+In India, there are about 136 species of rodents recorded.
+However, about 15 to 16 species are of economic importance.
+These can be divided into 4 broad groups based on their relationship with man.

 Transmission of Diseases